Phase Coherence and Fragmentation of Two-Component Bose-Einstein Condensates Loaded in State-Dependent Optical Lattices: Phase decoherence and fragmentation of two-component BECs

-In the tight-binding limit, the Wannier functions can be written as Gaussian functions \cite{slater52}.
-When the tight-binding limits $(V_{o,A}(z,t)|_{max}-V_{o,A}(z,t)|_{min}) \gg E_R$ and $(I_{al,A}(z)|_{max}-I_{al,A}(z)|_{min}) \gg E_R$ are achieved, the high vibrational modes for each component are not occupied especially at the initial temperature $T=0$ so that the profile of each component can be well described by the ground state, the Gaussian wavefunction.
-Starting from the initial trial state of infinite 1D BECs ($V_{i,h}=0$) in the periodic state-dependent optical lattice, we employ the Gaussian variational ansatz for a single-particle orbital placed on each site, $w_i(z-R_{il}) = (1/\pi\sigma_{i}^2)^{1/4}\exp(-(z-R_{il})^2/2 \sigma_{i}^2)$, with the density of atoms per site equal to the average density of the center site calculated from the GPE ($n_{il} = n_{i0}^{(GPE)}$).
-Here, the widths of Gaussian wavefunctions are variational parameters, as in \cite{perez-garcia97,salasnich02,vignolo03,Schaff10}.

-Within the Gaussian approximation, we obtain the minimized Gross-Pitaevskii energy functional, where the interaction energies and the tunneling amplitudes can be calculated from variational parameters.
-The local single-band Gaussian state is known to be accurate for the calculation of on-site interaction energies even for shallow lattices ($\sim 3E_R$) with the overlap between the true Wannier function and the Gaussian wavefunction nearly equal to 1.0 \cite{bloch08}.
-Since the Gaussian ansatz can be quite imprecise for the calculation of tunneling amplitudes because of the tail of Gaussian functions \cite{bloch08,kramer03}, however, we concentrate on calculating on-site interaction energies.
+where the single particle wavefunction, $w_i(z-R_{il})$ is centered at $R_{Al} = (2l\pm 1)d/2$, $R_{Bl}=2ld/2$ for each component.
+We can approximate the Wannier functions as Gaussian functions and calculate on-site interaction energies and widths of on-site single-particle wavefunctions.

 In Fig. \ref{ppl_uwa1}, we show on-site interaction energies for component A and B as a function of the fraction of component B ($f_{B}$) using the same parameters as in the TWA simulations, $s_{max,A} =10$ and $N_{tot}=5 \times 10^{3}$.
-Higher on-site energies, $U_{ii}$ correspond to greater localization, (smaller $\sigma_{i}$) and reduced nonlocal coherence, $C_{i,01}$.
+Higher on-site energies, $U_{ii}$ correspond to greater localization, (smaller $\sigma_{i}$, where $\sigma_{i}$ is the width of the wavefunction in the $i$th well) and reduced nonlocal coherence, $C_{i,01}$.

-The bosonic mixture with a high population ratio, $q \gg 1$ ($f_{A} \simeq 1$), can be approximated by the foreground component A with a B impurity.
-Within the first-order approximation, the average strength of interspecies interaction ($\sim g_{AB}f_AN$) over its spatial variation, is greater than when $f_A < 1$.
-The interaction strength varies over space because of the component A's modulational variance and the points of localization sites for two components differ by $d/2$ because of repulsive interaction.
-Therefore, we can qualitatively interpret the strengthened phase decoherence of component B for high $q$ (large $N_{A}/N_{B})$ by the increased strength of the mean-field lattice formed by the component A.
+We now analyze phase coherence of component B. We begin with a bosonic mixture with a low population of component B, $f_{B} \simeq 0$, which can be approximated by the foreground component A with a B impurity.
+The average strength of interspecies interaction per B field ($\sim g_{AB}f_AN$) over its spatial variation, is greater when $f_B \simeq 0$ than when $f_B \simeq 1$.
+The interaction strength varies over space because of the component A's modulational variance.
+This periodic mean field acts similarly to an optical lattice for component B, decreasing its phase coherence.
+On the other hand, the mixture with a high population of component B, $f_{B} \simeq 1$ ($q < 1$), has weakened phase decoherence, which we can qualitatively interpret by the decreased strength of the mean-field lattice formed by the component A.